 Year 1: How to Think (Introduction to Logic); Philosophy and Film (NEW MODULE!)

-Year 2: Pursuit of the Good; Philosophy of Religion
+Year 2: Philosophy of Religion

 Year 3: Philosophy of Art

-PG: Philosophy of Social Sciences; Metaphilosophy
+Masters: Philosophy of the Social Sciences, Metaphilosophy

 "...teeming with intellectual originality and philosophical insights... it will doubtlessly stimulate the reader into looking into aspects of these authors' thought in a different light.
 (Christian Onof, book review in Kantian Review 18(2):323-28)